esaruoho/paketti-manual/README.md

 # Support

 You can
 - Join my [Patreon](http://patreon.com/esaruoho) as a monthly supporter.
 This adds up and would help me.
-There are different level tiers from 3€ to 300€.
+There are different level tiers from 3€ to 10€ to 300€.
 - Sponsor me on GitHub at [GitHub Sponsors](https://github.com/sponsors/esaruoho).
 - Send me a donation via [PayPal](http://paypal.me/esaruoho).
 - Send me a one-time donation / or a monthly donation, via [Ko-Fi](https://ko-fi.com/esaruoho).
 - Buy Paketti via [Gumroad](https://lackluster.gumroad.com/l/paketti) for a one time purchase.
 - Buy my music on [Bandcamp](http://lackluster.bandcamp.com/).
 Or this music here on this [Bandcamp](http://hler.bandcamp.com/)

+# GettingStarted

+Yes, there's a learning curve.
+Paketti introduces over 5000 shortcuts, over 1000 menu entries, over 950 midi mappings, and over 77 dialogs.

+I've often been told, there's too much!
+I'm only gonna use this or that.

+Well, good news!

+Just use the ones you feel you need to use.
+You can study the rest later.
+Or, never study at all, ask questions on the Discord, and I'll answer them to the best of my abilities.

+Now, I'd absolutely love to be able to "list the top 5 features of Paketti", but the way Paketti has been built is that most features will bleed into other features.

+It _seems_ that the best way would be to split this into smaller pieces by categories.

+## Sample Editor

+TODO

+## Pattern Editor

+TODO

+## Phrase Editor

+TODO

+## Automation

+TODO

+## Mixer

+TODO

+## Disk Browser

+TODO

+## Pattern Matrix

+TODO

+## Import Formats

+TODO

+## Export Formats

+TODO

 # Roadmap